GWTReact/gwt-react/DOCUMENTATION.md

         );
 ```

-####5.1 Java type limitations
+####3.1 Java type limitations

-There were a few situations where all the possible combinations of parameters to create elements
+<p>There were a few situations where all the possible combinations of parameters to create elements
 couldn't be represented in Java.
 The first example is passing child props.
 In this case, you have to
-bypass the type system by using the <code>GwtReact.castAsReactElement</code> method e.g.
+bypass the type system by using the <code>GwtReact.castAsReactElement</code> method e.g.</p>

 ```java
     div(null,